Biomedical Science and the importance of good communication - Hannah Fearon

 Are there any differences between countries in the way that scientific terms would be used?

 One of the biggest differences internationally can be unit conversion.
-One of the biggest challenges when moving between different countries and working within different healthcare systems, will be for example different units (eg. between UK and US), learning English and having a good working knowledge will allow you to access new guidelines, updates and guidance frim that country.
+One of the biggest challenges when moving between different countries and working within different healthcare systems, will be for example different units (eg. between UK and US), learning English and having a good working knowledge will allow you to access new guidelines, updates and guidance from that country.
 Healthcare systems are of course different from country to country.

 What are the future trends or opportunities in biomedical science?

 The whole field of healthcare diagnostics is changing very rapidly.
 There is a shift towards home testing and genetics testing.
 We see a lot more people taking home testing kits and using personalised testing.
 We see people often presenting with what appear to be abnormal results, when actually they may not have any underlying issue, but it is just that statistically some results will fall out of the normal range.
 One of our key roles in laboratory science, is to be able to explain test results to non-scientists.
-We have to be better at communicating as we have a wider audience to explain results to.
+We have to be better at communicating as we have a wider audience to explain results.
 That will be a big change - people are starting to look at personalised testing.
 Hospitals are starting to do less testing in hospitals and more in ambulances, community clinics and locally.
 We need to be agile to shift towards the change in laboratory diagnostics.
 We must make sure nobody is using test results incorrectly.

 How is technology affecting biomedical science?